 As well as providing equipment etc. to an employee who works from home (which you can do on a tax-free basis), you may want to cover the cost of additional household expenses such as additional costs of heating and lighting.

-If you cover any costs to the weekly limit (£4, or £18 a month for employees paid monthly) then you do not need to ask for evidence or report or pay anything to HMRC.
+If you cover any such costs to the weekly limit (in 2021/22, £6 or £26 a month for employees paid monthly) then you do not need to ask for evidence or report or pay anything to HMRC.

 If (and only if) your employee does not already pay for a broadband internet connection at home, and needs one in order to work from home, you may also be able to reimburse this tax free.